maurorisonho/Houdinis/docs/GAP_ANALYSIS.md

 - Multi-backend integration tests
 - Performance benchmarking

-#### 8. Community Launch (Week 5-8)
+#### 8. Community Launch ⏸ DEFERRED
-- Create social media presence
+- Temporarily removed from roadmap
-- Outreach to quantum computing communities
+- Focus on technical excellence first
-- First blog post/tutorial
+- Will be revisited in future phases

 #### 9. Documentation Enhancement  COMPLETE
 - API documentation with Sphinx